Eurovision Song Contest: The Story of Fire Saga: Production

-Will Ferrell was introduced to the Eurovision Song Contest in 1999 by his Swedish wife, actress Viveca Paulin.
-Sweden happened to win that year with the song "Take Me to Your Heaven", which Ferrell mentions as a reason he became invested in the competition.
+Ferrell was introduced to the Eurovision Song Contest in 1999 by his Swedish wife, actress Viveca Paulin.
+That year, Sweden celebrated the 25th anniversary of ABBA's victory in the 1974 competition and it was also the year of its fourth victory with the song "Take Me to Your Heaven" by Charlotte Perrelli, which Ferrell mentions as a reason he became invested in the competition.

-In May 2018, in preparation for the film, Ferrell attended the final of the Eurovision Song Contest 2018 at the Altice Arena in Lisbon, Portugal, to research possible characters and scenarios for the film.
+In May 2018, in preparation for the film, Ferrell attended the final of the Eurovision Song Contest 2018 with the Icelandic delegation at the Altice Arena in Lisbon, Portugal, to research possible characters and scenarios for the film.
 He also spoke backstage with Eurovision contestants.
 On June 18, 2018, it was announced that Ferrell would star, co-write and produce a film inspired by the Eurovision Song Contest.
 The film would be distributed by Netflix.

 In March 2019, David Dobkin signed on to direct the film.
 In May 2019, Rachel McAdams joined the cast.
-McAdams and Ferrell were spotted at the dress rehearsals for the Eurovision Song Contest 2019 in Tel Aviv, Israel, the stage of which was later rebuilt on a soundstage in London for the in-contest scenes, while plate shots were done with the real-life live audience back in Tel Aviv.
-In August 2019, Pierce Brosnan, Dan Stevens, and Demi Lovato, among others, joined the cast, with filming commencing in Edinburgh and Glasgow, Scotland, and in Iceland.
+McAdams and Ferrell were spotted by another delegation during the dress rehearsals for the Eurovision Song Contest 2019 held in Tel Aviv, Israel, the stage of which was later rebuilt on a soundstage in London for the in-contest scenes, while plate shots were done with the real-life live audience back in Tel Aviv.
+In August 2019, Pierce Brosnan, Dan Stevens, and Demi Lovato joined the cast, with filming commencing in Edinburgh and Glasgow, and in Iceland.
 Ferrell was pictured filming scenes at both the OVO Hydro, in Glasgow itself, and Glasgow Airport, in Abbotsinch, Paisley, in October 2019.
 Filming also took place at Warner Bros.
-Studios, Leavesden in England, making it the second Netflix feature to be filmed there, the first having been Mowgli: Legend of the Jungle.
+Studios, Leavesden making it the second Netflix film to be filmed there, after Mowgli: Legend of the Jungle.
 Knebworth House was used for the exterior shots of Alexander Lemtov's British house in the film.

-The actors put on an Icelandic accent for the film.
-They trained with dialect coaches and McAdams studied videos of Icelandic singer Björk.
+The actors studied Icelandic and did specific work with a speech therapist to be able to speak English with the country's accent without any kind of cliché.
+They also trained with Icelandic coaches and McAdams studied Björk mannerisms and physical behaviors.
 Tabitha and Napoleon D'umo (known for So You Think You Can Dance) oversaw the choreography.

-Production costs in Iceland were $3.6 million, out of which the Icelandic government paid close to a million dollars as a part of the country's movie production incentives.
+Production costs in Iceland were stipulated as a value of US$3.6 million.
+The Icelandic government contributed around US$1 million to that sum as part of an incentive package for the local film industry and as a way to attract tourists.
+The European Broadcasting Union (EBU) also invested a financial amount in the project.